Emergency Dentist Fulshear

 Between Teeth

-Understanding the Cost of Dental Emergencies
+Understanding the Cost of Emergency Dentistry

-Dental emergencies are not all the same, which is why there is no set price for these appointments.
 To determine how much your emergency treatment will cost, you will need to schedule a visit with our team.
-After examining your mouth and analyzing our findings, we will craft a treatment plan as well as a cost estimate for you to review.
-Our team will then go over ways to pay for your care so that your out-of-pocket expenses remain as little as possible.
+After examining your mouth and analyzing our findings, we will review your treatment options, help you decide which one is best for you, and provide you with an estimate of the cost.
+We will also go over the different ways to pay for your care so that your out-of-pocket expenses are kept to a minimum.

 Keys to Preventing Dental Emergencies